Who Can Prepare Your Small Business Taxes

 What a Tax Preparer Does

-- Preparer.
 Of course, the preparer can also prepare the tax return for you.
 This individual should sign the return, so it is clear who did the work.
+As mentioned earlier, check that your preparer has the necessary training and ask to see their Preparer Tax ID Number (PTIN).

-- IRS Representation.
-Your tax preparer should also be able to help if you get audited, by representing you before the IRS and Tax Court.
+Also, your tax preparer should be able to help if you get audited, by representing you before the IRS and Tax Court.
 Not all tax preparers can do this.
 Certainly, you can hire someone after the fact to represent you with the IRS if you get audited, but it's always better to have the person who completed the tax return be present at the audit to explain what was done and why.

 The Types of Professional Tax Preparers